Sakorona/SDVMods/ClimateOfFerngill/Docs/HazardousWeatherEvents.md

 ## Heatwave

 Heatwaves occur at temps above a value (configured as `HeatwaveWarning` (default 37C or 98.6F).
 If you do not have `AllowCropHeatDeath` set to true, this will only dewater the crops.
 During a heatwave, stamina is drained if the player is outside for over 65% of the ticks.
-The penalty is 1.5* the configured storm penalty configured to be the rounded up value.
+The penalty is `1.5* the configured storm penalty` rounded up.

 If you have `AllowCropHeatDeath` set to true, you will need to water the plants within 3 hours (180 minutes) or the crops die.
 The threshold for that is controlled by `DeathTemp`, default set to 41C/101.5F

+The Heatwave event that kills the crops runs at 1700 and will only occur if it's not a festival day and it's not raining.

 The stamina penalty is configured to stop at twilight.